Harry Perkins Institute of Medical Research

 The Harry Perkins Institute of Medical Research is a medical research centre based in Perth, Western Australia.
 It has facilities at the Queen Elizabeth II Medical Centre in Nedlands and Fiona Stanley Hospital in Murdoch.
-The institute was established in 1998 as the Western Australian Institute for Medical Research (WAIMR), and was renamed in 2013 in honour of Harry Perkins, its founding chairman.
+Established in 1998 as the Western Australian Institute for Medical Research (WAIMR), it was renamed in 2013 in honour of its founding chairman, Harry Perkins.